Josias-official/CodeClauseInternship_Age-Gender_Detection/README.md

 # CodeClauseInternship_Age-Gender_Detection
-This is an internship project that is all about the application being able to facially determine your age and sex looking into the camera.
+This is a Data Science internship project that I undertook from CodeClause company.
+This project is all about creating an application that is  able to facially determine your age and sex as you look into the camera.